Condo Insurance Overview

 Condo insurance is different than homeowner’s insurance.
 Where your home will have its own policy, your condo insurance policy works in conjunction with your condo association’s master insurance policy.

-Each association is different; therefore, the needs of each condo owner are unique and require an expert to help you decide what kinds of coverage you will need.
+Each association is different; therefore, the needs of each condo insurance policy are unique and require an expert to help you decide what kinds of coverage you will need.
 Our account managers are well versed in the coverage requirements of condos, and take pride in helping you navigate the confusing world of coverage, finding exactly what you need.

 Condo Insurance Key Facts